rony-99/Entry-level-luxury-car-segment-analysis/README.md

-# Analytics for Unstructured Data: Entry-Level Luxury Car Market Analysis
+# Competitive Analysis: Entry-Level Luxury Car Market

 ## Project Overview
-This project was developed as part of the "Analytics for Unstructured Data" course.
-The task is to analyze social media conversations to provide insights for JD Power and Associates about the entry-level luxury car market in the USA.
-The analysis leverages web scraping, natural language processing (NLP), statistical analysis, and data visualization.
+This project involves analyzing social media conversations to gain insights into the entry-level luxury car market in the USA.
+The analysis utilizes web scraping, natural language processing (NLP), statistical analysis, and data visualization to provide actionable insights for stakeholders.

 ## Objective
-The main goal is to perform a competitive analysis of entry-level luxury cars based on data collected from the Edmunds.com discussion forums.
-Insights will inform decision-making regarding customer preferences, brand perception, and market trends.
+The primary goal is to conduct a competitive analysis of entry-level luxury cars using data collected from the Edmunds.com discussion forums.
+The insights aim to inform strategic decision-making regarding customer preferences, brand perception, and market trends.

 ## Key Features
 1. **Web Scraping**: Extracted 5000+ posts from the Entry-Level Luxury Performance Sedans forum.
 2. **NLP and Statistical Analysis**: Applied Zipf's law, frequency analysis, and lift ratio calculations.
 3. **Data Visualization**: Created an MDS map to visualize brand associations.
-4. **Business Insights**: Generated actionable insights for client strategy.
+4. **Business Insights**: Generated actionable insights for brand strategy and market positioning.

 ## Dataset
-- Source: Edmunds.com discussion forums
+- **Source**: Edmunds.com discussion forums
-- Target: Entry-Level Luxury Performance Sedans Forum
+- **Target**: Entry-Level Luxury Performance Sedans Forum
-- Format: CSV with columns `date` and `message`
+- **Format**: CSV with columns `date` and `message`

 ## Tools and Technologies
 - **Programming Language**: Python